-Schedule CR allows you, as a resident or part-year resident, to take a credit against your Illinois Income Tax for the income tax you paid to another state.
-You can take a credit only when you file a tax return with the other taxing jurisdiction and the same income is "double-taxed" by Illinois and the other taxing jurisdiction (i.e., state, city, or county) during the same taxable period.
+Schedule CR allows you, as a resident or part-year resident, to take an Illinois Income Tax credit for the income tax you paid to another state.
+You are allowed this credit only when you file a tax return with the other taxing jurisdiction and the same income is "double-taxed" by Illinois and the other taxing jurisdiction (i.e., state, city, or county) during the same taxable period.
+The credit is limited to the lesser of Illinois tax, the other states' tax, or the prorated tax.